Understanding Gratuity: How Is It Calculated and What Does the Gratuity Act Say?

 bijusimon

-Gratuity Act Amendment India 2010 (Gratuity Calculation and Payment).
 This is good news for all employees, especially government employees.
-The Gratuity limit has been raised from 3.5 lacs to 10 lacs.
-This will give an advantage to both private and public sector employees.
+The gratuity limit has been raised from 3.5 lacs to 10 lacs.
+This will benefit both private and public sector employees.
 According to this new amendment, the 10 lacs on gratuity is tax-free.
-I have given the details of the new Gratuity Act Amendment India 2010 and Gratuity calculation below:
+I have provided the details of the new Gratuity Act Amendment India 2010 and gratuity calculation below:

-For the Gratuity calculation, the gratuity calculation formula is:
+For the gratuity calculation, the gratuity calculation formula is:

 1. Basic/26 x 15 days x number of years of service